Get Started with the Web Extensibility API

 In the following example, the name of your extension is myextension and you are exploring it using Visual Studio Code.

-Before you begin, your extension will have to get an instance of the Studio Pro API. to do this, from the Explorer window, navigate to src/main/index.ts and select it to open the file.
+Before you begin, your extension must get an instance of the Studio Pro API.
+To do this, from the Explorer window, navigate to src/main/index.ts and select it to open the file.

 In the source code, you should see the following:

-Line 6 gets an instance of the Studio Pro API by calling
+1. You get an instance of the Studio Pro API by calling getStudioProApi.

-When you install the extension, you will see a new menu item within Studio Pro.
+When you install the extension, you see a new menu item in Studio Pro.

 Building, Installing, and Debugging the Extension

-The following steps occur within Visual Studio Code:
+Complete the following steps in Visual Studio Code:

-- Open a Terminal from the top menu by clicking Terminal > New Terminal.
+5. Open a terminal from the top menu by clicking Terminal > New Terminal.

-If the last two questions of the extension generator were answered and you have built and installed the extension, you can debug it by following the steps below:
+If you answered the last two questions of the extension generator and have built and installed the extension, you can debug it by completing the following steps:

-This will run Studio Pro in extension development mode and open the configured application.
-You will see a new Extensions item in the top menu.
+This runs Studio Pro in extension development mode and opens the configured app.
+You see a new Extensions item in the top menu.

 Extensibility Feedback